opdavies/talks/tdd-test-driven-drupal/slides.md

 ^ Within a Unit directory and namespace
-Called JobTest because it's testing the Job class Called testCreate because it's testing the create method Create a job with the create method
+Called JobTest because it's testing the Job class Called testCreate because it's testing the create method
-Retrieve data from the object with getters

 ---